Experience an abundance of waves, packed into this relatively small area.

 This includes a succulent mix of western and traditional Indonesian cuisine featuring a variety of chicken, fish, beef and the all-important vegetables.

 Each morning you’ll be treated to barista made coffee and a buffet of cereals, eggs, toast and fruits.
 Not to mention the freshly squeezed juices!
 The perfect way to fuel up for a big day of surfing.

 Alcohol is available for purchase at any time.

 Of course the main reason you’re visiting Monkeys Resort Indonesia is to take advantage of the waves, but there is also plenty to keep you entertained on the rare occasion you’re not in the lineup.

 Remember, you are in a pristine tropical paradise.
 Sea-life abounds and the snorkelling is top notch on clear days.
 There are also the paddle-boards, which guests are free to use to explore the local area.

 The local white sand beaches are perfect for sunbaking and a cool dip.
-Or if you’ve had enough of the salt water, why not post up by the pool.

 If you’re keen on wetting a line, why not head out on a fishing experience and catch your own dinner for the night

 The resort can also organise to take guests to the nearby village, where guests can get a true sense of the local culture.

 Within the resort itself there’s also the main chill out room, which features a TV, lounge area, bar and a massage room if you feel like being pampered or need to relax your surfed out muscles.